FAQs:

 What is Vision Zero?

 In Fall 2018 MCRPC joined communities around the country working to end deaths and serious injuries on our streets and highways, with the Vision Zero Action Plan.
 Vision Zero is a traffic safety project with a clear goal - a transportation system with zero fatalities or serious injuries, which also increases safe, healthy, equitable mobility for all.
+MCRPC will expand the Action Plan with the aid of a Safe Streets & Roads for All (SS4A) federal grant.

 What are the community engagement opportunities?